nhniegas/AutoCAD_Tagger/README.md

-# 🏷️ AutoCAD/ZWCAD Auto-Tagger Tool
+# 🏷️ AutoCAD Auto-Tagger Tool

 A streamlined background tagging utility for MText entities.
 This tool automates the process of sequential numbering and lettering for technical drawings, ensuring accuracy and speed.